paydro/excavator/README.md

       puts "paydro"
     end

-You can even pass parameters to the commands with a hash.
+You can even pass parameters to other commands with a hash.

     # Prints "paydro"
     command :print do